All Episodes

 One day it's socioeconomic, the next day it's anti-child attitudes.

-Pope Francis used a Portuguese radio interview to weigh in on the European migrant crisis, citing Europe's postmodern childless culture as one of the causes of the huge migration wave into Europe, and cautiously warning against the growing danger posed by migrating Islamic jihadis.
+Pope Francis used a Portuguese radio interview to weigh in on the European migrant crisis, citing Europe's postmodern childless culture as one of the causes of the huge migration wave into Europe and cautiously warning against the growing danger posed by migrating Islamic jihadis.

-The Pope said if a country has no children, migrants come to occupy the place.
+The Pope said, if a country has no children, migrants come to occupy the place.

-There are no children, there are empty spaces.
+There are empty spaces.

-That's not why.
+That's not what.

 Do you think?

-I gotta be real careful here.
+I got to be real careful here.

 Are we to believe that these jihadis, as the Pope refers to them, are we to believe these migrants and jihadis are choosing to go to Germany because they know they don't have any kids there?